OBILISETTVYSHNAVI/travel-recommendation/README.md

             The Travel Destination Recommender System leverages machine learning techniques, specifically ensemble learning, to provide personalized travel recommendations.
 The                       methodology consists of the following key steps:

-                  Data Acquisition: Multiple datasets containing travel destinations, user reviews, travel history, and user demographics are integrated.
+                  1.Data Acquisition: Multiple datasets containing travel destinations, user reviews, travel history, and user demographics are integrated.

-                  Data Preprocessing: The data undergoes cleaning, encoding, and standardization to enhance model performance.
+                  2.Data Preprocessing: The data undergoes cleaning, encoding, and standardization to enhance model performance.

-                  Feature Engineering: Key travel-related features such as popularity, rating, state, and best time to visit are selected.
+                  3.Feature Engineering: Key travel-related features such as popularity, rating, state, and best time to visit are selected.

-                  Model Selection & Training: A combination of RandomForestClassifier and GradientBoostingClassifier is employed to improve prediction accuracy.
+                  4.Model Selection & Training: A combination of RandomForestClassifier and GradientBoostingClassifier is employed to improve prediction accuracy.

-                  Deployment: The model is deployed using Gradio in Google Colab for an interactive user experience.
+                  5.Deployment: The model is deployed using Gradio in Google Colab for an interactive user experience.

 2. Dataset Overview & Feature Descriptions: